/

 By The Numbers

-For most people, the speed is not really the problem.
+For most people, the headline speed is not really the problem.
 The bigger issue is consistency.
 Three can feel brilliant one hour and merely fine the next.
-If you mostly stream, browse, work from home and want unlimited data for a good price, it makes sense.
-If you care about absolutely stable latency, fibre is still the safer bet.
+If you mostly stream, browse, work from home and want unlimited data for a low monthly price, it can make a lot of sense.
+If you care about consistently low latency, predictable video calls or competitive gaming, full fibre is still the safer bet.

 Top Alternatives